Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Conclusions and Future Work

 The proposed adaptive surrogate model refinement performed well on the problem of simulating the trajectory of a hypersonic vehicle and the problem of optimizing the trajectory of a hypersonic vehicle.
-In both cases, a few additional samples (less than five in our examples) were sufficient to substantially improve the quality of the solution computed with the refined surrogate model over the quality of the solution computed with the initial surrogate model.
-A strength of our approach is that the surrogate model is refined as needed to reduce the error in the QoI.
-This can be seen in the numerical results, where our approach selects samples that are close to the trajectories corresponding to the true solution.
+In both cases, a few additional samples (less than five in our examples) were sufficient to substantially improve the quality of the solution computed with the refined surrogate model over the quality of the solution computed with the initial surrogate.

 While our approach performs well in the examples provided in this work, there are no theoretical results yet that quantify the improvement when a sample is added, let alone theoretical results that prove the convergence of our approach.
 The difficulty in establishing such results is that our approach does not aim to generate surrogates that approximate the true component function everywhere.
-The surrogates approximate the true component function where it is important for the solution-dependent QoI, but in other regions, the error between the surrogate and the true component function can be large.
+Instead, the surrogates approximate the true component function where it is important for the solution-dependent QoI, but the error between the surrogate and the true component function can be large in other regions.
 Theoretical analysis of the performance of our approach is part of future work, as is the application of our approach to other examples.